Tuesday, July 26, 2022

 The site has a spectacular view of Mt.
 Kinabalu.

-Whenever opportunity arose, the kids would venture out to the hill side to enjoy the swing and the rope hammock.
+Whenever opportunity arose, the children would venture out to the hill side to enjoy the swing and the rope hammock.

 Barbequing marshmallows!